Bikini Queen Devin Brugman Spills Out Of Dangerously Low-Cut Blue Swimsuit On Instagram

 Devin and her close friend Natasha Oakley co-founded the brand.
 They have previously collaborated on the Bikini A Day Instagram page, a project they also started out of their love for swimsuits and a life of leisure.

 As the article notes the Monday Swimwear has been seen on celebrities other than Natasha and Devin.
-Pieces from their line have also been worn by models like Romee Strijd, Olivia Culp, Bella Hadid and Kendall Jenner.
+Pieces from their line have also been worn by models like Romee Strijd, Olivia Culp, Bella Hadid, and Kendall Jenner.

 “We draw our inspiration from the amazing women that we meet and our travels” Natasha added.

 “The silhouettes we design are inspired by women…what we love and feel good in ourselves.”